krasimir/navigo/DOCUMENTATION.md

 router.navigate("about");
 ```

-After the last line the browser will have in its address bar `/about` as a path and the in the console we'll see `"This is About page"`.
+After the last line the browser will have in its address bar `/about` as a path and in the console we'll see `"This is About page"`. `router.lastResolved()` and `router.current` will point to an object of type [Match](#match).

+As you can see above `navigate` accepts a few options:

+* `title` is a string that gets passed to `pushState` (or `replaceState`).
+* `stateObj` is a state object that gets passed to `pushState` (or `replaceState`).
-If you don't want to have a new entry in the history you should pass `{ historyAPIMethod: 'replaceState' }`.
+* If you don't want to have a new entry in the history you should pass `{ historyAPIMethod: 'replaceState' }`.
 By default is `pushState`.
-The `shouldResolve` is a boolean flag that tells Navigo whether you want to handle the new route.
+* The `shouldResolve` is a boolean flag that tells Navigo whether you want to handle the new route.
 By default is set to `true`.
+If you pass `false` Navigo will update the URL of the browser but will NOT fire your handler and will NOT update its internal state.
+* If `silent` is equal to `true` the router will NOT update the browser URL, will NOT resolve the route but WILL update its internal state.

 ## Augment your `<a>` tags